 My recovery exceeded every expectation that I had.
 After the surgery I was basically pain free and only took 1 Tylenol tablet!
 I was able to walk at length couple of days after the surgery.
 I did not even feel weak as one expects after the surgery.

 Very professional staff, I like the rapport that they build with their patients.
 I took my son in for a procedure and the medical assistants took me under their wings and explained every step of the procedure in detail.
 I couldn't had chosen a better facility.

 I have been treated by Dr. Louie and have nothing but good things to say about it.
 He is friendly, knowledgeable and will answer all the questions posed.
 In other words he has good bedside manner.

 Dr. Ghoniem is currently Professor and Vice-Chair at the UC Irvine Health School of Medicine Department of Urology and Chief, Division of Female Urology and Voiding Dysfunction.
-Dr. Ghoniem, who is an internationally regarded expert in female urology, pelvic reconstructive surgery, and voiding dysfunction, also serves as Chief of Spinal Cord Urology for the VA Long Beach Healthcare System and Chief of UCI Urology at Long Beach Memorial Medical Center.
+Dr. Ghoniem, who is an internationally regarded expert in female urology, pelvic reconstructive surgery, and voiding dysfunction, also serves as Chief of Spinal Cord Urology for the VA Long Beach Healthcare System.

 Born in Alexandria, Egypt, Dr. Ghoniem left Egypt in 1980 to pursue a fellowship in neurourology and female urology at Brown University, Rhode Island.
 He subsequently completed a second urology residency at the University of Michigan, Ann Arbor, Michigan.